Energy & Environment

 • I helped introduce the Warding Off Hostile Administrative Lease Efforts (WHALE) Act to prevent the U.S. Department of Commerce and Department of the Interior from issuing maritime rules related to the Rice’s whale that would impede offshore energy development and military activities.

-• Following my efforts, the NOAA formally announced it denied one of the Biden administration’s Gulf-related regulations, which was a petition to establish a mandatory 10-knot speed limit and other vessel-related mitigation measures in the Gulf of Mexico.
+• Following my efforts, the NOAA formally announced it denied one of the Biden administration’s Gulf-related regulations, which was a petition to establish a mandatory 10-knot speed limit and other vessel-related mitigation measures in the Gulf of America.
 This is a step in the right direction, and I look forward to other regulations being removed.

 • I have written several op-eds explaining why this rule would be disastrous for the Gulf.